garbles/some-graphql-poc/README.md

 ## Huh?

-POC for a GraphQL codegen wrapper that requires no configuration and **does not generate user-land types**.
+POC for a GraphQL codegen wrapper that requires no configuration and **does not generate user-land types or code** so nothing needs to be checked in.
 Like Prisma for React + Apollo.

 1. Write all of your queries in `sdk.graphql`
 2. Run `generate-some-graphql-sdk <schema-url>`